NETWAYS/foreman-training/advanced/06_troubleshooting.md

 be very useful: https://www.youtube.com/channel/UCCo7AZ1oG6TbG0-dwjRqCmw

-Looking at all those resources will solve most issues, if not it is probably a bug, so search for it in the issue tracker and if you can not find a similar issue file create a new one with as much information as possible to help fixing the bug and others with the same issue. http://projects.theforeman.org/projects/foreman/issues
+Looking at all those resources will solve most issues, if not it is probably a bug, so search for it in the issue tracker and if you cannot find a similar issue file create a new one with as much information as possible to help fixing the bug and others with the same issue. http://projects.theforeman.org/projects/foreman/issues

-Sometimes you could be asked to send a debug report which could be generated with "foreman-debug" including the complete configuration stripped of security data.
-With "foreman-debug -u" it could be uploaded to a location only accessable by the Foreman core developers.
-This tool is going to be deprecated and be replaced by a plugin for sosreport.
+Sometimes you could be asked to send an sosreport.
+Sosreport can collect even more system information than those about Foreman based other plugins also those of required or managed services.

-Sosreport can collect even more system information and based other already existing plugins also those of required or managed services.
-The only feature missing is the built-in upload of the report.
+Do not upload this data without verifying them for included passwords and then only to a trusted location.

 ~~~ENDSECTION~~~